jarkkokovala/distsys19/project1/documentation/specification.md

 ##### Client -> File Node

-* Put file, response: ok (SYNC)
+* PUT file, response: ok (SYNC)
-* Get file, response: the file (SYNC)
+* GET file, response: the file (SYNC)

 ### Name Node

+* Master node
+* Single point of failure
+* Always running/listening
-Role: Master node.
-Always running/listening.
-The client's and a (novel) file server's first point of contact.
-Maintains a list of files and file nodes.
+* The client's and a (novel) file server's first point of contact
+    * Informs the client which file server to use for PUT and GET
+    * Adds the (novel) file node as part of the system (i.e. in the node list)
+* Maintains a list of files
+    * The file nodes inform the name node of their files when there are changes
+* Maintains a list of file nodes
+    * File nodes register themselves on the name node when they are started
+    * File nodes send heartbeats to the name node

 ##### Name Node -> Client